Ending Women's Homelessness

 This is not a definitive list – projects should be responsive to their local context and to the needs of women who will be accessing funded services.

-The Ending Women’s Homelessness programme will launch at the end of June 2019, with grants awarded Oct-Nov 2019 for project delivery to start between Oct-Dec 2019.
+Grants will be awarded Oct-Nov 2019 for project delivery to start between Oct-Dec 2019.
 Grant-funded activity can continue until March 2021.

 There are two strands, with awards totaling £1.85m:

-- Small grants of up to £30,000 – open to charities with turnover of less than £2 million, deadline September
+- Small grants of up to £30,000 – open to charities with turnover of less than £2 million

 We expect to make around 15 large and 10 small grants.